abdalrahimnaser/toit_edge_impulse/README.md

 # Template Repository for Deploying Edge Impulse C++ Models on Toit-Enabled Devices

 This repository serves as a template for deploying Edge Impulse machine learning (ML) models on Toit-enabled devices.
-The approach involves compiling the model and peripheral code into a Toit firmware "envelope," enabling seamless addition or removal of multiple Toit containers without requiring firmware recompilation or reflashing.
+The approach involves compiling the model and peripheral code into a Toit firmware "envelope", enabling seamless addition or removal of multiple Toit containers without requiring firmware recompilation or reflashing.
 The following diagram illustrates the process:
 <p align="center"><img src="diagram.png" alt="diagram" width="600"/></p>